-Don’t give up because of one bad choice or one bad day.
-It can be tempting but don’t throw the baby out with the bathwater.
-A healthy lifestyle is full of choices and just because you goofed up, don’t fall even further behind.
+Don’t give up because of one poor choice or one bad day.
+It can be tempting, but don’t throw the baby out with the bathwater.
+A healthy lifestyle is full of choices.
+Just because you goofed up doesn’t mean you have to fall even further behind.
 Move forward with healthy choices.
 Don’t think of it as taking a break from your diet.
-Your body wants to be healthy and when you make choices that stress the body you move it away from health.
+Your body wants to be healthy, and when you make choices that stress the body, you move it away from health.
 So, if you made a bad choice, don’t beat yourself up.
-Just make better ones.
+Just make a better one next time.

 2) Find Healthy Treat Swaps

 There will be plates of cookies and holiday advertising tempting you to indulge.
-It’s the season of treats that are full of sugars, inflammatory foods, and common allergens.
+It’s the season of treats full of sugar, inflammatory foods, and common allergens.
 There are few places that are safe from these indulgences.
 What treats will most tempt you this holiday season?
 Will you miss sitting by the fire drinking hot cocoa or filling the house with the smells of baked goods?
 Find swaps that will make it easier for you when you get tempted.
-Try some of our favorite dessert recipes like the sugar cookies or peppermint chocolate bark.
+Try some of our favorite dessert recipes, like the sugar cookies or peppermint chocolate bark.

 3) Plan Ahead

 Planning ahead will make it easier to stay on course.
-Make some freezer meals so that when the holidays get busy you have an easy meal to grab that’s not fast food.
-When your body is craving food, it’s craving nutrients not just sugar and carbs.
+Make some freezer meals so that when the holidays get busy, you have an easy meal that’s not fast food.
+When your body is craving food, it’s craving nutrients, not just sugar and carbs.
 If you’re going to spend the holidays with friends and family, offer to bring a dish.
 Your friends and family won’t even realize they are eating healthy with some of our favorite recipes.
 Check out some of our recipes and our healthy holiday swaps.

 4) Stay Hydrated

-Drink plenty of water to make sure you are staying hydrated.
+Drink plenty of water to make sure you’re staying hydrated.
 You might be surprised to find out you weren’t hungry after all.
 You were just thirsty.
-Speaking of hydration – let’s talk about alcoholic beverages.
-Depending on where you are on your health journey you might have the occasional drink but don’t go overboard.
-Alcoholic beverages can be full of hidden calories and overdrinking can lead to overeating.
+Speaking of hydration – Let’s talk about alcoholic beverages.
+Depending on where you are on your health journey, you might have the occasional drink.
+But don’t go overboard!
+Alcoholic beverages can be full of hidden calories, and overdrinking can lead to overeating.
 Check out some of our cleaner alcohol suggestions.

 5) Get Plenty of Sleep

 There is so much excitement and so much to do around the holidays that it’s easy to skimp on sleep.
-Don’t stay up all night playing Santa because it can be damaging to your health.
-Your body heals when you sleep so it’s important to get rest and practice better sleep habits.
-Research has also shown that lack of sleep may lead to unhealthy diet and overeating.
-Not getting enough rest can lead to a hormonal imbalance and stress that makes it harder to eat healthy.
+Don’t stay up all night playing Santa because it can damage your health.
+Your body heals when you sleep, so it’s important to get rest and practice better sleep habits.
+Research has also shown that lack of sleep may lead to an unhealthy diet and overeating.
+Not getting enough rest can lead to hormonal imbalance and stress, making it harder to eat healthy.